-The Governor's Residence offers tours on Tuesday and Thursday from 9:30 AM until 2:00 PM.
+The Governor's Residence offers tours on Tuesdays from 9:30 AM until 2:00 PM.
 Reservations are required and can be made by completing our online tour request form.

 First Lady Frances Wolf has unveiled The Collective Works of Polly Stetler, a new collection of non-representational, abstract quilts and fiber artworks on display at the Pennsylvania Governor's Residence in Harrisburg.

 "Throughout Tom's time in office, we have made it a priority to use the Governor's Residence to showcase the vision and creativity of our fellow Pennsylvanians," said First Lady Frances Wolf.
 "We are truly honored to display Polly's impressive body of work right here in the people's house for all to enjoy."

 Stetler, a York resident, has a Bachelor of Arts in Art History from Drew University in Madison, New Jersey.
 She has studied with leaders in the arts including Nancy Crow, Jan Myers-Newbury, and Steven Aimone.
 Her work has been featured in various public and private collections, including the State Museum of Pennsylvania's Art of the State juried exhibition in 2007 and 2011.